edjw/edjw.github.io/_posts/2019-03-29-turning-off-targeted-ads.md

 I’ve described what the site’s about on [the About page](https://stoptargetingads.me/about) so take a look there if you’re interested.

 This is a personal project and I’ve just started telling people about it.
 If you visit the site AT ALL (even if it’s just for a few seconds and then you close the tab), let me know.
 I’d love to talk to you about it.
-Either email me at hello@stoptargetingads.me or on Twitter at @_edjw
+Either [email me at hello@stoptargetingads.me](mailto:hello@stoptargetingads.me) or [contact me on Twitter at @_edjw](https://twitter.com/_edjw).

 Much bigger questions are out there about ad targeting.
 Is it reasonable to expect people to spend their time and energy doing these things just to avoid having about them used to target ads at them?